Lori Loughlin Reportedly Feeling ‘Confident’ That She Will Escape Jail Time In College Admissions Scandal

 “She would like to move forward, which she can’t do until it goes to trial.
 But still, she feels like she’s got a valid defense, and that when all the evidence comes out, that she won’t be found guilty.”

-The couple has already turned down a plea deal, which included jail time, in the case and are not expected to budge on this since most of the plea deals offered include jail time.
+The couple has already turned down a plea deal, which included jail time, in the case and is not expected to budge on this since most of the plea deals offered include jail time.
 They entered pleas of not guilty during a court appearance last week but still face a number of charges including mail fraud and money laundering conspiracy.
 If Loughlin and Giannulli are indeed convicted, they could face up to 20 years behind bars for each charge.

 This past March, Lori’s world was turned upside down in the bombshell college admission scandal known as “Varsity Blues.”
 Along with 50 other individuals, including actress Felicity Huffman, Lori and Mossimo are accused of offering bribes to get their children into college.
 It’s alleged that the famous duo paid upwards of $500,000 to get their two daughters into the University of Southern California by posing as Crew team recruits — even though the girls didn’t even partake in Crew in high school or during their time at USC.